 You might also want to run the engine for at least five minutes after adding the stabilizer, it comes with a two-year limited warranty

 - Manual recoil system.

 - 2-year warranty.

 - A bit heavy.

 It’s nine inches and has a 79 CC engine.
 This performs well as a regular walk behind lawn edger and provides extra benefits as well.
 This wheeled lawn edger takes the load off helping save you from the weight and hassle of pushing and steering more than 60 pounds of up a pure lawn edging power.

 It provides a lot of power and the convenience of not having to wrestle with a cord as you would with an electric edger.
-The 79 CC four stroke engine is very capable of creating clean lines around larger yards.
-It has an adjustable front and rear wheels to help it hop curbs, so all corners are well-manicured.
+The 79 CC four-stroke engine is very capable of creating clean lines around larger yards.
+It has adjustable front and rear wheels to help it hop curbs, so all corners are well-manicured.